Praqma/helmsman/docs/how_to/apps/basic.md

 # Upgrade releases

-Every time you run Helmsman, (unless the release is [protected or deployed in a protected namespace](../misc/protect_namespaces_and_releases.md)) it will upgrade existing deployed releases to the version you specified in the desired state file.
-It also applies the `values.yaml` file you specify with each install/upgrade.
-This means that when you don't change anything for a specific release, Helmsman would upgrade with the `values.yaml` file you provide (just in case it is a new file or you changed something there.)
+Every time you run Helmsman, (unless the release is [protected or deployed in a protected namespace](../misc/protect_namespaces_and_releases.md)) it will check if upgrade is necessary (using the helm-diff plugin) and only upgrade if there are changes.

 If you change the chart, the existing release will be deleted and a new one with the same name will be created using the new chart.